Roboy/roboy_dialog/docs/system_architecture/3_World_Interfaces.rst

 Choose ``telegram`` in- and output in ``config.properties``.

 Use a telegram bot to interface with the world.
-See `Optional steps`_ for more information.
+See :ref:`Optional steps` for more information.